indianspeedster/edu-ml/markdown/intro/1_introduction.md

 ::: {.cell .markdown}
 ### Datasets

+When it comes to **reproducing** any kind of result, the role of data is incredibly crucial.
+If you're not using the exact same data as the original study, it becomes quite challenging to achieve precisely the same outcome.
+Data forms the foundation for outcomes, and even small differences in the data used can lead to variations in results.
+Therefore, the accuracy and similarity of data used for reproduction play a vital role in ensuring the consistency and reliability of the outcomes.

 As mentioned by the author that they used [HWU64](https://github.com/xliuhw/NLU-Evaluation-Data/) dataset and the sourcw of the data is [this](https://github.com/xliuhw/NLU-Evaluation-Data/) official Github repository and it contains natural language data for human-robot interaction in home domain which was collected and annotated for evaluating NLU Services/platforms.

 The above github repository contains: